NeuroTechX/ntx_slack_archive/eegdata.md

  >Like, let's say you have a dataset with 200 labeled trials, each say 4sec long, and 100 are active, 100 are imagined.

+5/16/2017 3:28 AM

+ **octonomy** :

+ >Are you looking to plot 200 individual graphs?
+Of all epochs filtered to alpha/beta?